 Janssen CarePath Savings Program for PREZCOBIX®

 The Janssen CarePath Savings Program may provide instant savings on your patients' out-of-pocket medication costs for PREZCOBIX®.
-Eligible patients will pay $0 each time they fill their prescription for a covered Janssen Therapeutics product.
-Program pays deductible, co-pay, and/or co-insurance up to a $7,500 maximum benefit per calendar year.
+Eligible patients will pay $0 each time they fill their prescription for a covered Janssen Therapeutics product, up to a $7,500 maximum program benefit per calendar year.
+Depending on their health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
 Eligible patients must use commercial or private health insurance that covers a portion of their medication costs for PREZCOBIX®.
-Patients using Medicare, Medicaid, or other federally funded programs to pay for PREZCOBIX® medication are not eligible to participate.
+This program is not available to individuals who use any state or federal government subsidized healthcare program to cover a portion of medication costs, such as Medicare, Medicaid, TRICARE, Department of Defense, or Veterans Administration.
+There is no income requirement.
 Learn more about the Janssen CarePath Savings Program, including full eligibility requirements.

 Patients can also create their own Janssen CarePath Account where they can enroll in the Janssen CarePath Savings Program, learn about their insurance coverage for PREZCOBIX®, and sign up for personalized treatment reminders.
 Encourage your patient to sign up today at MyJanssenCarePath.com.

 If your patient's pharmacy is unable to process their Savings Card, your patient can complete, sign and return the rebate form, with the required proof of purchase, to receive a rebate check from the Janssen CarePath Savings Program.
 Click here to get the rebate form for your patient.
 Your patient can also request a rebate online in their Janssen CarePath Account.